 And comments from a first-time participant in a writing breakfast

 I attended one of Emily’s Writing Breakfasts with a view to breaking a deadlock in my writing process––in this instance, the difficulty of moving from short-form, quick-reward pieces (articles, chapters) to a long-form, deferred-reward piece (a monograph).
 While I expected to gain value from the experience––and I did––the value very much exceeded these expectations.
 Re-learning what it means to write in a space that is expressly designed for it made clear to me that I had not alone been (unwittingly) sabotaging my writing, but also wasting the time that I had set aside for it by using it unproductively.
 A second unexpected insight came from learning that writing can be a communal process.
 Accustomed to pursuing writing as a solitary activity, writing in a structured way with others made evident to me how much more productive it is possible to be when participating in a collective enterprise.
 I have secured a writing partner from the workshop, and hope to work with them in the future to our mutual benefit.
 Finally, I must record that Emily’s physical exercise routines brought about a very welcome intrusion of blue skies and green grass into the stark black and white of the empty page!

-My standard fee is £300 for a half-day session (including all preparation and materials, but excluding venue and catering, and adjustable pro rata), but prices are negotiable, and costs are lower for bootcamps, depending on how many of the sessions I’m able to use for my own writing!
+My standard fee is £300 for a half-day session (including all preparation and materials, but excluding venue and catering, and adjustable pro rata), but prices are negotiable.
+Costs may be lower for bootcamps, depending on how many of the sessions I’m able to use for my own writing!